ITR Filing Deadline Missed?

 On seizure of such gold jewelry and ornaments, the assessee shall be given an opportunity to explain the source of income for making such investments.
 If the assessee fails to provide an explanation or the explanation given is not satisfactory, then the same shall be taxable under section 69B at the rate specified in 115BBE of the Act.
 The rate specified is 60% plus a surcharge of 25% Plus an HEC of 4% and a penalty of 10% on such tax.

-The prescribed limit on the quantity of jewelry and ornaments that different persons can hold is as follows:
+The prescribed limit on the quantity of jewelry and ornaments that different persons can hold without declaring it is as follows:

 Particulars Limit per person